nemanjapetrovic/observer-example-thermometer/README.md

 Simple example of using Observer design patter in C#.

->In the example we have thermometer antena and some gadgets who are waiting for temperature response from the antena.
+>In the example we have thermometer antena and some gadgets which are waiting for temperature response from the antena.

 ![Imgur](http://i.imgur.com/dtqpKSG.png)